itsshashwatsingh/itsshashwatsingh/README.md

 - ❤️ Passionate **Data Analyst** exploring modern tools & technologies
 - 🎉 Graduate with hands-on experience in real-world projects
 - ⚒️ Skilled in **Python**, **SQL**, and **data visualization methods**
-- 🔰 Learning frontend development with **React**, **Tailwind**, and UI animations
+- 🔰 Learning frontend development with **React**, **Tailwind** and UI animations
-- 🧩 Strong foundation in logic, design thinking, and problem-solving
+- 🧩 Strong foundation in logic, design thinking and problem-solving
 - 🔮 Lifelong learner driven by curiosity and creativity